This country-specific Q&A provides an overview to merger control laws and regulations that may occur in China.

 (5) other relevant issues, such as whether the transaction has not been notified pursuant to the law.

 What is the basic timetable for the authority’s review?

-Where the MOFCOM Anti-monopoly Bureau decides to conduct a further examination, it shall, within 90 days from the date of such decision, complete the examination and make a final decision on whether to clear or prohibit the concentration transaction.
+Where SAMR decides to conduct further review, it shall, within 90 calendar days from the date of the decision, complete the further review, and make a decision whether to prohibit the concentration.

 Are there any circumstances in which the review timetable can be shortened?

 Simplified procedures may be applied to concentration of business operators which is qualified as a simple case.
 Most of the simple cases are cleared within the period of preliminary review, i.e. 30 calendar days from the registration of the case, although there is no mandatory requirement in this regard.

 A transaction of concentration of business operators shall be considered a simple case if it falls under any of the following circumstances:

 (1) Where in the same relevant market, the total market shares of all business operators participating in the concentration is less than 15%;

 (2) Where an upstream-downstream relationship exists among the business operators participating in the concentration, and the market share of such business operators in both the upstream and the downstream markets is less than 25%;

 (3) Where the business operators participating in the concentration are neither in the same relevant market nor have any upstream-downstream relationship, and their market share in each market relevant to the concentration is less than 25%;